gummikana/NoMoreMoney/rules.md

 0. Reveal New Investments
 -------------------------

-From the Investment deck draw cards numbering one less than the number of players and set them face up in the middle of the table.
-Then from the pile of Gold take the number of Gold pieces indicated on the Investment cards and set them on top of them.
+Draw cards from the investment deck and place them face up in the middle of the playing area.
+The number of cards to be drawn is equal to one less than the number of players in the game.
+Then place Gold pieces from the Gold pile onto the cards so that the amount of gold on each investment card matches the gold piece icons on the card.
+Each investment card can have between 0 and 3 pieces of gold.

 1. Banker Auction
 -----------------

-Starting with the player who was the banker previously, they announce how much they'd pay to be the banker.
-The player on the left can either raise the amount or leave from the auction.
-This is continued around the table until only 1 player remains and they pay that amount of money to the Printing Press and take the Banker card and put it in front of them.
+Bidding starts with the player who was the banker in the previous turn.
+Clockwise around the table, each player states the amount of money they are willing pay to be the banker.
+The next player can either raise the amount or leave the auction.
+This continues until one player has won the auction.
+That player then pays their bid to the Printing Press and takes the Banker card, placing it in front of their screen so it is visible to all players.

 2. Loan Payment
 ---------------